AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 No fees are charged for operating system components of BYOL images.
 This rule is applicable to newly created, renewed, or re-initialized ECS instances as well as ECS instances that have their configurations upgraded or downgraded.

-## How are BYOL licenses authenticated and subscribed through Alibaba Cloud when their subscriptions expire?
+## How are BYOL licenses authenticated and subscribed by using Alibaba Cloud when their subscriptions expire?

 You can change BYOL images to public images provided by Alibaba Cloud or Alibaba Cloud Marketplace images.